 Indonesia is a middle power in Asia.

 Indonesia exerts slightly more influence in the region than expected given its available resources, as indicated by the country’s positive power gap score.
-While Indonesia is a net overachiever in Asia, its positive power gap deteriorated in 2020.
-This reflects losses in its scores for diplomatic influence and defence networks.
+Indonesia is a net overachiever in Asia, and its positive power gap continued to improve in 2022.

 Read more analysis in the Key Findings report.
 Explore further results in the Scores section.